michellel4196/github-tutorial/README.md

 * The first _git status_ is before you added the file to the stage > it will tell you either to use _git add_ or use _git checkout_ (undoing the edits you've done)
 * The second _git status_ is after you've added the file to stage > it will tell you to use _git reset HEAD_ (to undo your add), this is up to you to decide if you want to continue or unstage the file

-**git add "file"** and **git add.** and **"git --all"**
+#### Most common github commands

-* Add file(s) to stage to be committed
+* `git add "file"`: Add a specific file to stage to be committed
-* Add current directory to stage (will not add to the stage any deleted files)
+* `git add .`: Add all new and modifies files to the staging area (will not add to the stage any deleted files)
-* Include all changes, including deleted files
+* `git --all`: Include all changes, including deleted files

-**git commit -m "message"**

-* Take a snapshot of file on the stage.
-Message should be present-tense & describe what was modified in this snapshot(create ‘HTML’ template)
+* `git commit -m "message`: Take a snapshot of file on the stage.The message should be present-tense & describe what was modified in this snapshot(create ‘HTML’ template)

-**git push -u origin master**

-* This pushes the changes of your file into github
+* `git push -u origin master`: This pushes the changes of your file into github
-* The "_-u origin master_" is to make the computer know where you want the commit to go
+  * The `-u origin master` is to make the computer know where you want the commit to go
     * You don't have to rewrite this part again next time because the computer will know where you want your commits to go
-   * You can type _git push_
+    * You can type `git push` after you used `-u origin master` at least once

 ---
 ## Rolling Back Changes